wesleywerner/harness/README.md

 `instance.page`: The current page number.

-`instance.active`: The aperture considers itself active while the mouse pointer is over it.
+`hotspot.touched`: true while the cursor is over the aperture.

 # hotspot